ov-sa/Beautify.library/docs/elements/gridlist/countgridlistrows.md

 ---
 description: >-
-  Counts and retrieves number of rows within the gridlist.
+  Counts and retrieves the number of rows within the gridlist.
 ---

 ## **Syntax:**